shymega/jvm-rs/README.md

 ## Usage

-`jvm-rs` is not ready to be used yet.
+`jvm-rs` is not ready to be used yet, check back soon.

 ## Community